Architectural Design of a

 The way most churches hire a

-millions of dollars every year before it even begins building!
+millions of dollars every year!!

 This money is wasted on